gumaerc-testorg/4.540-fall-2018/content/pages/syllabus.md

 Course Description
 ------------------

 Shape grammars are systems of visual rules by which one shape may be transformed into another.
 By applying these rules recursively, a simple shape can be elaborated into a complex pattern.
 This course offers an in-depth introduction to shape grammars and their applications in architecture and related areas of design.
-More specifically, it involves manipulation of shapes in the algebras Uij, in the algebras Vij and Wij incorporating labels and weights, and in algebras formed as composites of these.
+More specifically, it involves manipulation of shapes in the algebras U{{< sub "ij" >}}, in the algebras V{{< sub "ij" >}} and W{{< sub "ij" >}} incorporating labels and weights, and in algebras formed as composites of these.
 Discussions center on rules and computations, shape and structure, and designs.

 Grading
 -------